-Approximately 30% of the borough's roads are salted (often known as 'gritting') when snow or ice are predicted or in the case of sudden and unforecast snow.
+About 30% of the borough's roads are salted (often known as gritting) when snow or ice are predicted, or when there is sudden and unforecast snow.

 These roads cover about 240km, and they have been chosen because they are the most important ones to keep traffic moving.

 The typical criteria for selecting these roads are:

 - A or B roads

 - approaches to fire, police or ambulance centres

 During times when temperatures remain below freezing for an extended period, or when there is heavy snowfall, we give priority to the roads on the primary gritting routes.
 Of these roads there are 4 priority routes (about 70km worth) that are treated first, and only once the council is happy that these are clear will the remaining 9 routes be covered.

 Salt is spread on to road surfaces before the road becomes icy or snow starts to fall.
 This is known as precautionary salting.
 Depending on traffic, it takes our gritters about 2 hours to spread salt on the priority routes.
 We aim to treat the network before sub zero or snowy weather is forecast to arrive.

 Except in the case of sudden changes in the weather, when an immediate response may be called for, salting will normally start at either 5am or 7pm.

 If the time of salt spreading coincides with peak rush-hour traffic periods, gritters may become delayed in traffic and can get stuck along with other road users they are there to help.